 The Climate and Ecological Emergency (CEE) Bill

-On Wednesday 2 September, Caroline Lucas tabled the CEE Bill in parliament supported by 20 MPs from a number of political parties.
+On Wednesday 2 September, Caroline Lucas tabled the CEE Bill in parliament supported by 20 MPs (this is now 70 MPs from October 1st 2020) from a number of political parties.
 It was given a date of March 12th 2021 for a second reading and debate.

 The draft CEE Bill is an initiative which has been launched as a grassroots campaign to build an alliance around this proposed legislation.
 It has been developed with members of Extinction Rebellion alongside members of the successful Big Ask campaign that led to the Climate Change Act in 2008.